How to configure Neo4j Fabric.

 fabric.driver.api setting for that database:

 SSL for Fabric drivers is configured using the

-Determines which driver API will be used.
+Determine which driver API to be used.

 Supported values are